 Copyright Notice

-The notes, instructions, and photographs for this recipe are copyrighted material and are protected under the Digital Millenium Copyright Act (DMCA).
-They cannot be used legally without my written permission.
+The instructions, notes, and photographs for this recipe by Karielyn Tillman of The Healthy Family and Home™ website are copyrighted material.
+This copyrighted work is protected and licensed under a Creative Commons Attribution Non-Commercial No Derivatives 4.0 International License and the Digital Millenium Copyright Act (DMCA) and cannot be legally used without my written permission.

-Want More Healthy Vegan Dinner Recipes?
+More Healthy Vegan Tomato Recipes

 - Vegan Stuffed Pepper Soup